wind-create/web-dsc/README.md

 Some reasons why there are currently quite a lot of developers using it Bootstrapping in creating a front-end website, that is because of several advantages owned by Bootstrap itself which include: • Can speed up the process of creating a front-end website
 • Bootstrap display that is quite modern.
 • Bootsrap display is responsive, so it supports all types resolution, be it PC, tablet and smartphone. • The website becomes very light when accessed, because bootsrap is made with very structured.
+# Research Tools
+The resources used in conducting this research are using some hardware and software with specifications:
+a.
+Hardware
+  • For server (during program creation) Intel (R) Core (TM) CPU i3-3217U, GB RAM, 319 GB HDD
+b.
+Software
+  • Microsoft Windows OS 10
+  • Adobe Illustrator
+  • Sublime Text 3
+  • XAMPP control panel v3.2.2
+  • MySQL
+  • PhpMyAdmin 4.5.1
+  • Browser: Google Chrome